-Field Module: An Integral Component of MVetSci The University of Edinburgh
+Field Course: An Integral Component of MVetSci The University of Edinburgh

-Therefore ZSL and WII have planned a field module in interventions in wildlife health as an integral component of the MVetSci Conservation Medicine to provide, particularly South Asian veterinarians and others, with an important practical element when they enrol for the online course.
+Therefore ZSL and WII have planned a field course in interventions in wildlife health as an integral component of the MVetSci Conservation Medicine to provide, particularly South Asian veterinarians and others, with an important practical element when they enrol for the online programme.

 1. To gain a critical awareness of the effects of interventions at the human wildlife interface.

 2. To develop a systematic understanding of the planning of, and field methods in, wildlife monitoring, biological management and disease outbreak investigation

 3. To gain a comprehensive understanding including new insights into disease risk management in translocation programmes